wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;The true knowledge of the self.

 **M:**&ensp;True knowledge of the self is not a knowledge.
 It is not something that you find by searching, by looking everywhere.
 It is not to be found in space or time.
 Knowledge is but a memory, a pattern of thought, a mental habit.
 All these are motivated by pleasure and pain.
 It is because you are goaded by pleasure and pain that you are in search of knowledge.
-Beïng oneself is completely beyond all motivation.
+Being oneself is completely beyond all motivation.
 You cannot be yourself for some reason.
 You *are* yourself, and no reason is needed.

-**Q:**&ensp;By doïng *yoga* I shall find peace.
+**Q:**&ensp;By doing *yoga* I shall find peace.

 **M:**&ensp;Can there be peace apart from yourself?
-Are you talking from your own experiënce or from books only?
-Your book knowledge is useful to begin with, but soon it must be given up for direct experiënce, which by its very nature is inexpressible.
+Are you talking from your own experience or from books only?
+Your book knowledge is useful to begin with, but soon it must be given up for direct experience, which by its very nature is inexpressible.
 Words can be used for destruction also: of words images are built, by words they are destroyed.
 You got yourself into your present state through verbal thinking; you must get out of it the same way.

 **Q:**&ensp;I did attain a degree of inner peace.
 Am I to destroy it?